Vance and Modi meet in New Delhi to discuss trade deal and avoid US tariffs

 The U.S. is India’s largest trading partner and the two countries are now holding negotiations aiming to seal a bilateral trade agreement this year.
 They have set an ambitious target of more than doubling their bilateral trade to $500 billion by 2030.
 If achieved, the trade deal could significantly enhance economic ties between the two countries and potentially strengthen diplomatic ties as well.

+The deal “presents an opportunity to negotiate a new and modern trade agreement focused on promoting job creation and citizen well-being in both countries, with the goal of enhancing bilateral trade and supply-chain integration in a balanced and mutually beneficial manner,” Vance’s office said in a statement.

-Vance's first visit to New Delhi comes amid the backdrop of U.S. President Donald Trump's now-paused tariff program against most countries, including India.
-It also coincides with a rapidly intensifying trade war between Washington and Beijing, which is New Delhi's main rival in the region.
+Vance's first visit to New Delhi came amid the backdrop of U.S. President Donald Trump's now-paused tariff program against most countries, including India.
+It also coincides with a rapidly intensifying trade war between the United States and China, which is New Delhi's main rival in the region.

-Randhir Jaiswal, India’s Foreign Ministry spokesperson, on Monday said Vance’s visit will “further deepen the India–U.S. comprehensive global strategic partnership.”
+Indian Foreign Ministry spokesperson Randhir Jaiswal said on Monday that Vance’s visit will “further deepen the India–U.S. comprehensive global strategic partnership.”

 The family visited the Akshardham Hindu temple in New Delhi after their arrival and are expected to tour the iconic Taj Mahal monument and the 12th-century Amer Fort — a UNESCO world heritage site — during their trip.

 India is a close partner of the U.S. and an important strategic ally in combating the rising influence of China in the Indo-Pacific region.
-It is also part of the Quad, which is comprised of the U.S., India, Japan and Australia and is seen as a counterbalance to China’s expansion in the region.
+It was also part of the Quad, which is made up of the U.S., India, Japan and Australia and is seen as a counterbalance to China’s expansion in the region.
 Trump is expected to attend a summit of Quad leaders in India later this year.

 Modi was among the first leaders to visit the U.S. and hold talks with Trump after he returned to the White House.
 During his visit, he hailed a "mega partnership" with the U.S., and kickstarted a negotiation process to minimize the possible fallout of Trump's tariffs.